TPP facilitation on "Model for tackling Lebanon's electricity crisis" webinar

 This latest course will equip advisers and programme managers with the tools and the confidence to undertake a political economy analysis, and to apply it to policy and programmes in a wide range of contexts.
 It will cover ten sessions over a seventeen-week period, requiring about 3-4 hours of study per week (with a mix of self-study, group work and webinars, supported by an inter-active platform).

-New publication - From dysfunctional to functional corruption: The politics of reform in Lebanon’s electricity sector
+Working Paper - From dysfunctional to functional corruption: The politics of reform in Lebanon’s electricity sector

 The SOAS-University of London Anti-Corruption Evidence Research Programme, together with The Policy Practice, has published a new report entitled: From dysfunctional to functional corruption: the politics of reform in Lebanon’s electricity sector.
 The study explores how it has been possible to establish Electricité de Zahlé’s functional, but problematic, electricity service provision within the complex sectarian political context of Lebanon.